Blog

 Choose SharePoint if:

-• You need centralized team documentation.
+• You need a centralized system for team documentation.

-• You care about advanced access management.
+• You want advanced access management.

 • You want to use metadata and process automation.